Best CS:GO Viewmodel Settings Used by Pro Players

 • viewmodel_fov 60; viewmodel_offset_x 1; viewmodel_offset_y 1; viewmodel_offset_z -1; viewmodel_presetpos 1; cl_viewmodel_shift_left_amt 1.5; cl_viewmodel_shift_right_amt 0.75; viewmodel_recoil 0; cl_righthand 1;

-As you gear up to implement these settings into your own game, it’s key to remember that each pro’s configuration is a direct reflection of their unique gaming style and personal taste.
-Think of these settings as your base camp – a solid foundation from which you can begin your ascent to the peak of your own gaming potential.
+As you prepare to implement these settings into your own game, it’s key to remember that each pro’s configuration is a direct reflection of their unique gaming style and personal taste.
+Think of these settings as your base camp – a solid foundation from which you can begin your ascent to the peak of your gaming potential.
 Adjust, tweak, and fine-tune these visuals to match your unique battlefield strategy.
-After all, every gamer must carve their own path to glory.
+After all, every gamer must carve their path to glory.